influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.15/introduction/installation.md

 ### Networking

-Telegraf offers multiple service [input plugins](/telegraf/v1.15/plugins/inputs/) that may require custom ports.
+Telegraf offers multiple service [input plugins](/telegraf/v1.14/plugins/inputs/) that may require custom ports.
-All port mappings can be modified through the configuration file, which is located at `/etc/telegraf/telegraf.conf` for default installations.
+All port mappings can be modified through the configuration file (`telegraf.conf`).

+For Linux distributions, this file is located at `/etc/telegraf` for default installations.

+For Windows distributions, the configuration file is located in the directory where you unzipped the Telegraf ZIP archive.
+The default location is `C:\InfluxData\telegraf`.

 ### NTP